aalmkainzi/neat_libs/README.md

 }
 ```
 ## neat_tostr
 A library for converting to string and parsing from string.
-By default it has parse/to_string support for all integer types, char, bool, and string.
+By default it has parse/to_string support for all the main number types, char, bool, and string.
 Additional types can easily be added

 ### API
 Before including the library, you must define ```NEAT_TOSTR_IMPLEMENTATION``` once in your project.